WE TEACH LIFESTYLE– NOT DIETING

-Here are the basics on how to make it work for you: Consume 1.5-2.0 grams of protein per kilogram daily.
-Note that a recent study showed that athletes who consumed 2.0 grams of protein per kilogram daily, mainly from UNDENATURED WHEY protein-rich shakes and bars, showed significantly greater improvements to athletic performance compared to those who consumed 1.0 gram of protein per kilogram daily.
+Here are the basics of making it work for you: Consume 1.5-2.0 grams of protein per kilogram daily.
+Note that a recent study showed that athletes who consumed 2.0 grams of protein per kilogram daily, mainly from UNDENATURED WHEY protein-rich shakes and bars, showed significantly more significant improvements to athletic performance than those who consumed 1.0 gram of protein per kilogram daily.

 Spread protein over four to six meals per day.